 There are also some things you shouldn’t include in a will.
 Don’t put conditions on your gifts i.e. I am giving this much money to my daughter if she gets married.
 It’s not fair to the recipient and it could hurt your legacy.
 Also, don’t leave property to your pets.
 It only makes things more complicated for your family members trying to deal with your estate.

 Once you’ve settled on a template and have written the contents of your will, you need to make it legal.
 In order to make a will legal, first, you need to sign it.
 Signing the will makes this a legal document.
 However, just signing it yourself does not make it a binding will.
 You need to also have two witnesses sign your will.
-Many states also require your will to be notarized in order to be official.
+Many states also require a notary.

 While it’s possible to write a will yourself, if you are at all worried about the format or legalizing your will, you can always reach out to an estate planning lawyer in King of Prussia, PA, who can help guide you through the process.